 When you have an injury, you want to get better quickly so you can get back to exercise and the activities you love.
 A skilled physical therapist can help you heal and prevent any future problems resulting from an improperly healed injury.
 Once you are healed, you can work with a personal trainer who can design a fitness program to help you get back to your pre-injury fitness level -- or help you get even fitter.

 Video of the Day

-Physical therapists must have at least a master's degree in physical therapy, kinesiology, sports medicine or a similar field.
-If your bachelor's degree is not exercise related, you need to complete prerequisites as mandated by a university before applying for the physical therapy program.
-Physical therapists must also be licensed by the state they practice in, pass the National Physical Therapy Examination and fulfill state requirements such as jurisprudence exams, according to the Bureau of Labor Statistics.
+Physical therapists must also be licensed by the state they practice in, pass the National Physical Therapy Examination and fulfill individual state requirements such as jurisprudence exams, according to the Bureau of Labor Statistics.
 They must also take continuing education courses to keep their practice updated to maintain their license.

 Trainer Education and Qualifications

 The profession of personal training does not have an educational standard and is self-regulated.
-Trainers can have a master's degree in biomechanics with five years of experience working at a clinical and athletic setting, or simply a weekend certification with no experience.
-However, personal trainers should have a minimum of a bachelor's degree in exercise science or a related field as well as an accredited certification that extends their academic knowledge, such as PTA Global or the National Academy of Sports Medicine.
-They should also be CPR and first-aid certified.
+Trainers can have a master's degree in biomechanics with five years of experience working at a clinical and athletic setting, or simply a weekend certification with no college education and no experience.

 Employers often set requirements for hiring personal trainers.
 They may require personal trainers to be certified by a fitness organization accredited by the National Commission for Certifying Agencies, such as the American Council on Fitness.
 Personal trainers must study for and pass an exam to receive certification.
 They must also have a certification in first aid and automatic external defibrillator, or AED.